How Do Prop Trading Firms Work?

 Evaluation Phase

-This stage clearly demonstrates how prop firms work by filtering traders through skill tests, risk assessments, and strategy evaluations.
+This stage clearly demonstrates how prop firms work by filtering traders through skill tests, risk assessments and strategy evaluations – exactly the foundation for understanding how to pass a prop firm challenge.
 When a trader submits their application, the prop firm will conduct tests to assess their abilities, knowledge and skills.

 Technical examinations, capital management principle assessments, emotional control in trading evaluations and market understanding assessments are usually required during this phase.
 Prop firms also want traders to show that they have a clear, workable trading plan.